zeromev/zeromev-core/README.md

 dotnet dev-certs https --trust
 ```

-Run the site on all available IP addresses (or change 0.0.0.0 to a specific ip address):
+To run the site on all available IP addresses on port 5001 (or change 0.0.0.0 to a specific ip address):

 ```
 dotnet run --project ZeroMev.Server.csproj --configuration Release --urls "https://0.0.0.0:5001"